D.Phil., St. Anthony's College, Oxford

-Professor Abena Busia, the current Chair of the Department of Women's and Gender Studies, is co-director and co-editor of the groundbreaking Women Writing Africa Project, a multi-volume anthology published by the Feminist Press at CUNY.
+Professor Abena Busia, Professor in the Department of Women's and Gender Studies, is co-director and co-editor of the groundbreaking Women Writing Africa Project, a multi-volume anthology published by the Feminist Press at CUNY.
 As Professor Busia points out, "history is located in multiple places."
 This collection is designed to recognize the cultural legacy in that assortment of voices by gathering together the original "cultural production" of African women.
 She is also associate editor of two of the volumes Women Writing Africa: West Africa and the Sahel (2005) and Women Writing Africa: Northern Africa (2009).

 In addition to the Women Writing Africa Project, Professor Busia is also the co-editor of Theorizing Black Feminisms (1993) as well as many articles and book chapters on topics including black women's writing, black feminist criticism, and African literature.
 Her scholarship keeps her actively connected to her native Ghana, where a Fulbright-Hays Group Projects Abroad Grant enabled Professor Busia and two Rutgers historians to lead an interdisciplinary program on "Teaching the History of the Slave Trade Routes of Ghana and Benin."
 She has directed a summer internship taking undergraduates to work with Women's Rights organizations in Ghana for the past seven years.